OpenNebula/docs/source/quick_start/operation_basics/operating_edge_cluster.rst

 Check :ref:`this link <datastores>` to get a complete vision of datastore management.

+.. _edge_public:

 Virtual Networks: Public
 ================================================================================

-A vitual network in OpenNebula basically resembles the physical network on the datacenter.
+A virtual network in OpenNebula basically resembles the physical network on the datacenter.
 Using this allow VMs to have connectivity between them and with rest of the world.
 Each Edge Cluster has one public networking with the number of the IPs chosen by the user, this will allow VMs to have public connectivity so the user can connect to them.

 |image_public_net|